orb-lang/helm/doc/md/helm/modeselektor.md

 ### ModeS:setResults\(results\)

-Sets the contents of the results area to `results`, wrapping it in a Rainbuf if necessary\.
+Sets the contents of the results area to `results`, wrapping it in a Resbuf if necessary\.
 Strings are passed through unchanged\.

 ```lua